galaxyproject/tools-iuc/tools/jbrowse/readme.rst

 Thus, it makes an ideal fit with Galaxy, especially for use as a workflow summary.
 E.g. annotate a genome, then visualise all of the associated datasets as an interactive HTML page.
+This tool MUST be whitelisted (or ``sanitize_all_html=False``) to function correctly.

 TODO
 ====

 - Remove this before release
 - blastXML needs to support protein, not just gff3 mapped-to-parent dna
+- support blastxml nucleotide queries
+- check feature parity with Trackster

 Installation
 ============

-It is recommended to install this wrapper via the Galaxy Tool Shed
+It is recommended to install this wrapper via the Galaxy Tool Shed.

 Running Locally
 ===============